-AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL Scattered Sites PA035 28 Demolition is part of Larimer/East Liberty Choice Neighborhood redevelopment iii.
-Planned New Project Based Vouchers
+AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL Scattered Sites PA0395 28 This is a prior HUD approved dDemolition of 6 buildings at Hamilton-Larimer.
+Actual demolition may not occur prior to 2020. is part of Larimer/East Liberty-Choice Neighborhood redevelopment Oak Hill MROP PA066 80 HUD approved Delemolition of MROP public housing units asis part of Oak Hill RAD conversion.

-Total Public Housing Units to be Removed in the Plan Year
+Total Public Housing Units to be Removed in the Plan Year: